-Create a new GPO and assign to the Windows 10 OU.
+Create a new GPO and assign it to the Windows 10 OU.

 Edit and browse to 'Computer Configuration > Administrative Templates > Windows Components > Bitlocker Drive Encryption'

-I'm going to save you a blow by screenshot account of all the different settings, most are simple enable or disable.
-Detailed screenshots are for the multi choice settings.
+I'm going to save you a blow-by-screenshot account of all the different settings, most are simple to enable or disable.
+Detailed screenshots are for the multi-choice settings.

 To enable Bitlocker on C: manually, open Explorer and right click on C:\ and 'Manage Bitlocker', provide a pin and sit back and wait.